Are you looking for a professional monitor for photography, graphic design, animation, CAD/CAM and similar purposes?

 Overall, if you are just starting out with editing, the ASUS PA248QV and the PA278QV models will provide you with everything you need at an affordable price.

-Then, according to your budget and needs, you can get either a higher resolution or a wider color gamut display — or both, in which case we recommend the Lenovo P32u-10 or the Eizo CS2740 if you want premium quality.
+Then, according to your budget and needs, you can get either a higher resolution or a wider color gamut display — or both, in which case we recommend the ASUS PA279CRV or the Eizo CS2740 if you want premium quality.

 Finally, for video editing, an ultrawide display is a life-saver, so pick one according to your budget.